-Drama has followed the 32-year-old creator through every phase of her career, from reality TV staple to massively successful YouTube personality with 4.8 million subscribers on her main channel and 1.3 million more on her vlog page.
+Drama has followed the 32-year-old nonbinary creator through every phase of their career, from reality TV staple to massively successful YouTube personality with 4.8 million subscribers on their main channel and 1.3 million more on their vlog page.

-Paytas has posted Mukbangs, tearful confessional videos, music videos and countless controversial posts since her channel began in 2007, but she is best known for her “will prob delete. prob offensive,” attitude, as she captioned a TikTok of one of her latest stunts.
+Paytas has posted Mukbangs, tearful confessional videos, music videos and countless controversial posts since their channel began in 2007, but they are best known for their “will prob delete. prob offensive,” attitude, as they captioned a TikTok in 2020.

-In October 2020, she said she started seeing a therapist for her mental health issues and deleted all her problematic videos.
-Fans are excited to see if starting therapy results in actual change or if this is just a part of a ploy to gain subscribers.
+In October 2020, Paytas said they started seeing a therapist for their mental health issues and deleted all their problematic videos.
+Fans were excited to see if starting therapy would result in an actual change or if this was just part of a ploy to gain subscribers.

 Japanese pop star character ‘Trishii’

-In Paytas’ early videos, she played a character called Trishii, who was supposed to be a Japanese pop star.
-Her portrayal involved dark makeup and what many perceived to involve racist stereotypes against Asians.
+In Paytas’ early videos, they played a character called Trishii, who was supposed to be a Japanese pop star.
+Their portrayal involved dark makeup and what many perceived to involve racist stereotypes against Asians.

-In 2011, she shared a music video starring Trishii, which she has since taken down.
+In 2011, they shared a music video starring Trishii, which they have since taken down.
 (Evidence of its existence still remains, as it has been re-uploaded to several different channels.)
-A year later, she said the music was taken down because a participant asked her to remove it after it faced “backlash.”
+A year later, they said the music was taken down because a participant asked them to remove it after it faced “backlash.”

 “I didn’t think it was bad, it was supposed to be a parody,” Paytas said in a 2012 video.

 Trolling for views

 They added that they thought “dumbing [them]self down” would get attention and views.